NFL and players agree to new COVID protocols amid flood of positive tests - NewsBreak

 TRAVEL

 Staff and players will not be allowed to meet visitors at the team hotel.
 They will also not be allowed to go to dinner or leave the hotel after the game if they are playing an away game.
-The rules apply regardless of vaccination status.Bar calls out brother of Chiefs star QB Patrick Mahomes after incident
+The rules apply regardless of vaccination status.AP source: Browns QB Keenum, 4 more positive for COVID-19

 ACTIVITIES OUTSIDE CLUB FACILITY